 Brighella: Oh, that’s good.
 I never realized how stupid you were.
 There’s an “S” in snake, sausages, stones, signs…and assassins.
 The same “S”!

 (A thunderbolt strikes, though the sky is clear.
 Colombina enters, hips swaying, with a bucket of water and a large broom.
 Intimidated, Harlequin and Brighella suddenly compose themselves and stop their chatter).

 Harlequin: (whispering to Brighella about Colombina’s physical appearance) Ferocious, huh?

 Brighella: She’s well put together, yes…ferocious…like a sail that swells and swells, then blocks the wind completely.
 It doesn’t let him through.

 Colombina: Good day!
 (She hums softly) Think about me, only me.
 (She washes the floor).
 They make such a mess, a mess.
-They come to court to prove their point, or, to do penance, I say.
-They come to clean their consciences and then to dirty everything else up.
+They come to court to prove their point, or rather, to do penance, I say.
+They come to clean their consciences and then they dirty up everything else.
 They dirty the floor!
 A clean soul, a dirty surface.
 Look here (she leans over a footprint that will not clean off) Ha, look at what a mess.
 It’s crazy.
 Look at the foot this one had.
 So rude.
 (She looks at Harlequin’s feet) What a huge foot you have…and without a tip.
 What is that?
-Oh my God, Oh Heavens (She holds her nose), what a stink, disgusting!
+Oh my God, Oh Heavens!
+(She holds her nose) What a stink, disgusting!

 Harlequin: (He points to Brighella in protest) It is the fault of the dogs.
 I have nothing to do with it.